chris-martin/bricks/in/posts/2017-05-10-loc/post.md

 ## `Read`

 This was the first time I really explored `Read` in-depth.
-It's a little rough, but surprisingly usable (despite not great documentation).
+It’s a little rough, but surprisingly usable (despite not great documentation).

 The parser for `Pos` is based on the parser for `Natural`, applying `mfilter (/=